Bleeps and Bloops?

 Mimicking real instruments

-Early synthesizers were really created and marketed to mimic acoustic instruments like flutes and strings.
+Early synthesizers were created and marketed to mimic acoustic instruments.
+Think flutes and strings.

 In addition to detailing Sine Machine’s engine and UI, it’s worth taking a shallow dip into the words of acoustics, psychoacoustics, sound and synthesis.

 One classic problem: synthesizers rely on a lot of jargon.
-When I was starting out, it took me a couple years of toying with software synths before I fully understood terms like Low Frequency Oscillator (LFO) or reliably remembered which term in ASDR referred to a volume and not a time value.
+When I was starting out, it took me a couple years of toying with software synths before I fully understood terms like Low Frequency Oscillator (LFO) or reliably remembered which term in ASDR referred to a volume and not a time value (answer: Sustain).

 Leave a Reply